torrejonv/teranode/docs/architecture/architecture.md

 1. **Transaction Submission**: Transactions are submitted to the network via the Submission Service.
 UBSV nodes are subscribed to a IPv6 or alternative broadcast service, and transactions are expected to be received by all nodes.

 2. **Transaction Validation**: Transactions are validated by the TX Validation Service.
 This service checks each received transaction against the network's rules, ensuring they are correctly formed and that their inputs are valid and unspent (verified by the UTXO Lookup Service).
-Once validated, the status of transactions are updated in the TX Meta Store, indicating they have not been included in a block yet and are eligible for inclusion.
+Once validated, the status of transactions are updated in the TX Status Store, indicating they have not been included in a block yet and are eligible for inclusion.

 3. **Subtree Assembly**: The Block Assembly Service ingests transactions and organizes them into subtrees.
 "Subtrees" are a key component of the UBSV node, allowing for efficient processing of transactions and blocks.
 A subtree can contain up to 1M transactions.
 Once a subtree is created, it is broadcast to all other nodes in the network.